Computing the flip distance between triangulations: Introduction

-Triangulations are a very important subject of study in computational geometry, and they have applications in computer graphics, visualization, and geometric design (see~\cite{okabe,saalfeld,schumaker,watson}, to name a few).
-Flips in triangulations and the {\sc Flip Distance} problem have received a large share of attention (see~\cite{bose} for a review).
-The {\sc Flip Distance} problem is a very fundamental and challenging problem, and different aspects of this problem have been studied, including the combinatorial, geometrical, topological, and computational aspects~\cite{hurtadolower,mulzer,bose,cleary,hanke,urrutia,lawson,lubiw,pilz,sibson,sleator}.
+Triangulations are a very important subject of study in computational geometry, and they have applications in computer graphics, visualization, and geometric design (see~\cite{triangulations,okabe,saalfeld,schumaker,watson}, to name a few).
+Flips in triangulations and the {\sc Flip Distance} problem have received a large share of attention (see~\cite{bosehurtado} for a review).
+The {\sc Flip Distance} problem is a very fundamental and challenging problem, and different aspects of this problem have been studied, including the combinatorial, geometrical, topological, and computational aspects~\cite{hurtadolower,mulzer,bosehurtado,cleary,hanke,urrutia,lawson,lubiw,pilz,sibson,sleator}.
+Lawson~\cite{lawson} studied flips in triangulations, and proved that any two triangulations of ${\cal P}$ can be transformed into one another by a finite sequence of flips; an analysis of Lawson's result~\cite{lawson} yields an $O(n^2)$ upper bound on the number of flips needed to transform one triangulation into another, and hence, on the flip distance between any two triangulations.
 We can define the triangulations graph of ${\cal P}$, whose vertex-set is the set of all triangulations of ${\cal P}$, and in which two triangulations/vertices are adjacent if and only if their distance is 1.
-It is well-known that the triangulations graph has diameter $O(n^2)$~\cite{urrutia}, and hence, we can transform any triangulation into another by a sequence of $O(n^2)$ flips.
-Moreover, it is known that the number of vertices in the triangulations graph is $\Omega(2.33^n)$~\cite{hurtadolower}.
+Lawson's result~\cite{lawson} implies that the triangulations graph has diameter $\Oh(n^2)$.
+Moreover, it is known that the number of vertices in the triangulations graph is $\Omega(2.631^n)$~\cite{triangulationslowerbound}.
 Therefore, solving the {\sc Flip Distance} problem by finding a shortest path between the two triangulations in the triangulations graph is not feasible.
-A very similar problem to the {\sc Flip Distance} was studied by Wagner~\cite{wagner} in 1936, who considered triangulated planar graphs instead.